 Global Building Standards Director

-Gary leads the Professional Standards department of Professional Groups and Global Education & Qualification Standards (EQS) teams.
-As a Chartered Building Surveyor, Arbritrator, Chartered Loss Adjuster and Building Engineer, he has over 34 years experience in residential, commercial and industrial property matters.
+Gary leads the Global Building Standards department of Professional Groups.
+As a Chartered Building Surveyor, Arbitrator, Chartered Loss Adjuster and Chartered Building Engineer, he has over 38 years experience in residential, commercial and industrial property matters.